opentibiabr/otservbr-global/data/world/annual_events/winterlight_solstice/README.md

 # Annual Events - Winterlight Solstice

-During this event it is possible to challenge [The Percht Queen](https://www.tibiawiki.com.br/wiki/The_Percht_Queen).
+During this event, it is possible to challenge [The Percht Queen](https://www.tibiawiki.com.br/wiki/The_Percht_Queen).

 __References__: